pjambet/redis-in-ruby/content/post/chapter-3-multiple-clients.md

 end
 ```

+{{% admonition warning %}}
-Note: The Timeout module has received a fair amount of criticism of the past few years, we're only using it here to explore potential approaches, not as a long term solution.
+The Timeout module has received a fair amount of criticism of the past few years, we're only using it here to explore potential approaches, not as a long term solution.
+{{% /admonition %}}

 {{% admonition info "Clients, Servers and failures" %}}